parasj/papers/multiprogramming/scheduler_activations.md

 User-level threads are more efficient (10x) than kernel-level threads but they can make suboptimal scheduling decisions in some situations.
 When the user thread scheduled on a kernel thread blocks, it will idle the CPU that it was running on.
 This leads to wastage and poor performance. _Go avoids these issues by replacing system calls and IO with custom shims that avoid the issue of blocking in a green thread._

-Scheduler Activations proposes a hybrid approach where the kernel thread
+Scheduler Activations proposes a hybrid approach where the kernel thread exposes a "virtual multiprocessor".
+Kernel can preempt tasks but not resume tasks.
+It instead notifies the user-threading library to schedule a new process.
+Threading libraries make downcalls to the system for more resources.

 ## Key takeaways:
 * *User-level management of parallelism is more efficient than system-wide*
 * Coarse-grained parallelism is more efficient than fine-grained parallelism.
 It's hard to schedule fine-grained parallelism directly.
 * Local vs global?
-Pluggable global seems to be more efficient but industry has adopted more of a local approach.
+Pluggable global seems to be more efficient but industry has adopted more of a local approach (Go).